apache/cloudberry-site/versioned_docs/version-2.x/tutorial/best-practices/high-availability-best-practices.md

 - Use the `gpbackup` command to specify only the schema and tables that you want backed up.
 See the [`gpbackup`](../../sys-admin/backup-and-restore/index.md) reference for more information.

 - `gpbackup` places `SHARED ACCESS` locks on the set of tables to back up.
-Backups with fewer tables are more efficient for selectively restoring schemas and tables, since `gprestore` does not have to search through the entire database.
+Backups with fewer tables are more efficient for selectively restoring schemas and tables, because `gprestore` does not have to search through the entire database.

 - If backups are saved to local cluster storage, move the files to a safe, off-cluster location when the backup is complete.
 Backup files and database files that reside on the same storage can be lost simultaneously.
 - If backups are saved to NFS mounts, use a scale-out NFS solution such as Dell EMC Isilon to prevent IO bottlenecks.